dequelabs/axe-core/doc/API.md

 ##### C. Callback Parameter

-The callback parameter is a function that will be called when the asynchronous `axe.a11yCheck` function completes.
-The callback function is passed a single parameter - the results object of the `axe.a11yCheck` call.
+The callback parameter is a function that will be called when the asynchronous `axe.run` function completes.
+The callback function is passed two parameters.
+The first parameter will be an error thrown inside of aXe if axe.run could not complete.
+If axe completed correctly the first parameter will be null, and the second parameter will be the results object.

 #### Example 2